 Other providers of software for creating digital workflows include BMC, Oracle (NYSE:ORCL), Salesforce (NYSE:CRM), and SAP (NYSE:SAP).

-As you can see below, ServiceNow's revenue growth has been over the last two years, growing from $1.41 billion in Q2 FY2021 to $2.15 billion this quarter.
+As you can see below, ServiceNow's revenue growth has been strong over the last two years, growing from $1.51 billion in Q3 FY2021 to $2.29 billion this quarter.

-Ahead of the earnings results announcement, the analysts covering the company were expecting sales to grow 21.7% over the next 12 months.
+Looking ahead, analysts covering the company were expecting sales to grow 21.7% over the next 12 months before the earnings results announcement.

 Large Customers Growth

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-ServiceNow's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 78.1% in Q2.
+ServiceNow's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 78.3% in Q3.

 That means that for every $1 in revenue the company had $0.78 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Despite the recent drop, ServiceNow still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+ServiceNow's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that ServiceNow is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-ServiceNow's free cash flow came in at $448 million in Q2, up 56.1% year on year.
+ServiceNow's free cash flow came in at $175 million in Q3, up 69.9% year on year.

-With a market capitalization of $119 billion, a $4.75 billion cash balance, and positive free cash flow over the last 12 months, we're confident that ServiceNow has the resources needed to pursue a high-growth business strategy.
+Sporting a market capitalization of $113 billion, more than $4.07 billion in cash on hand, and positive free cash flow over the last 12 months, we believe that ServiceNow is attractively positioned to invest in growth.

 Is Now The Time?

-When considering ServiceNow, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-There are a number of reasons why we think ServiceNow is a great business.
-While we would expect growth rates to moderate from here, its revenue growth has been solid, over the last two years.
-On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins are indicative of excellent business economics.
+There are several reasons why we think ServiceNow is a great business.
+While we'd expect growth rates to moderate from here, its revenue growth has been solid over the last two years.
+Additionally, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins indicate excellent business economics.